Navy to be allowed to train in some state parks

-Following about two hours of deliberations Thursday, the State Parks Commission voted to allow Navy SEAL training in some state parks, which may include areas of Deception Pass State Park.
+Following about two hours of deliberations Thursday, the State Parks Commission voted to allow Navy SEAL training in areas of 16 state parks, possibly including Camano Island State Park and Deception Pass State Park.

 The seven-member commission voted 4-3 to authorize the director of State Parks to permit Navy training on a park-by-park basis.
 Permits will include mitigation requirements specific to that particular park.